-During their meeting Monday morning, the Wright County Board of Supervisors passed a resolution setting Tuesday, August 7th as the date for a special election to allow Wright County voters the opportunity to approve a special property tax levy for Emergency Medical Services operations in Wright County.
+Today is the date for a special election to allow Wright County voters the opportunity to approve a special property tax levy for Emergency Medical Services operations in the county.

 For the past decade EMS agencies across Iowa, including Wright County have been discussing the need for EMS System improvements.
 Ambulance services have seen declining volunteerism,

 decreased reimbursements, increased operational costs and overall system losses.
-In August 2017 the Wright County Board of Supervisors declared EMS an Essential Service in Wright County and resolved to exercise the necessary power and functions appropriate to preserve the health, safety and welfare of Wright County residents and to provide for an effective and efficient EMS System that allows for quality medical care for persons living, working or traveling in Wright County.
+In August 2017 the Wright County Board of Supervisors declared EMS an Essential Service in Wright County and resolved to exercise the necessary power and functions appropriate to preserve the health, safety and welfare of Wright County residents.
+They must also provide for an effective and efficient EMS System that allows for quality medical care for persons living, working or traveling in Wright County.

 In 2016, the City of Dows notified surrounding services that they would no longer be providing ambulance service, mainly due to lack of qualified staffing.
 The problem is that there are not enough EMS volunteers in the area to maintain staffing, and that number is beginning to dwindle.